Buying Guide for Solar Lanterns

 - Energy: Many portable solar lanterns turn solar energy into light and power to recharge electronic devices like cell phones and tablets.
 Ideally, these lanterns have large-capacity, built-in, rechargeable batteries to serve both purposes for as long as possible.
 Some camping-oriented models draw on other power sources, including solar, to ensure you have light if stormy weather occurs.
 You’ll also find dual energy-source designs in decorative, outdoor home solar lanterns.
 Typically, these lantern constructions make the most of any surface space with several mini solar panels plus a rechargeable battery so that no wiring is needed.

-- Waterproof: Unless you live in an arid environment, your solar lantern will get wet eventually.
-Some product descriptions use terms like ‘weatherproof,’ ‘splashproof,’ or ‘waterproof’ to showcase how well they’ll hold up during the year.
+- Waterproof: Your solar lantern will get wet unless you live in an arid environment.
+Some product descriptions use terms like weatherproof, splashproof, or waterproof to showcase how well they’ll hold up during the year.
 The level of actual proofing may be challenging to pin down.
-IPX4 waterproof rating, for example, indicates that the lantern has undergone a five-minute continuous spray test without harm and is “splashproof.”
-Solar panels, generally speaking, are completely waterproof, or IPX8.
+IPX4 waterproof rating, for example, indicates that the lantern has undergone a five-minute continuous spray test without harm and is splashproof.
+Solar panels, generally speaking, are completely waterproof or IPX8.
 The issue is that when looking for solar lanterns, you must check the waterproof rating for the whole product, not just the panel.

 What should you know about LEDs and lumens?

 How do you know how bright an LED bulb will be?
-You have to look for the lumens (lm) and the amount of visible light.
+You must look for the lumens (lm) and the amount of visible light.
 The higher the lumen rating, the brighter the light.
-It does take a little ‘rewiring’ of our understanding of the relationship between Watts and light output.
+It does take a little rewiring of our understanding of the relationship between Watts and light output.
 LED lights use less energy to produce light than conventional bulbs, about 87% less.
-Solar-powered LED lanterns can use any unused power for other things, like charging your phone.
-So while you shop for a solar lantern, look for the LED lumen rating.
+Solar-powered LED lanterns can use unused power, like charging your phone.
+So, while shopping for a solar lantern, look for the LED lumen rating.
 If you want the brightness of an incandescent, 60-watt bulb, shoot for about 900 lm.

 Our Picks for the Best Solar Lanterns